NLnetLabs/lagosta/README.md

 # lagosta

-A user interface for Krill
+Lagosta is the user interface for Krill.